All birds

 Female robins are the nest builders and also the ones to incubate the eggs.
 The males will sit nearby to protect the eggs and of course their territory.

-Robins are extremely territorial and means that females will only enter territories during the breeding season with the male generally holding territories all year round.
+Robins are extremely territorial, which means that females will only enter territories during the breeding season, with the males generally holding territories all year round.
 If you come across a noisy and aggressive robin outside of the breeding season, it's more likely to be a male than a female.

 Breast colour differences